awsdocs/amazon-managed-blockchain-management-guide/doc_source/managed-blockchain-create-peer-node.md

-# Create a Peer Node<a name="managed-blockchain-create-peer-node"></a>
+# Create a Hyperledger Fabric Peer Node on Amazon Managed Blockchain<a name="managed-blockchain-create-peer-node"></a>

-You can create a peer node in a member that is in your AWS account using the AWS Management Console, the AWS CLI, or the Managed Blockchain SDK [CreateNode](https://docs.aws.amazon.com/managed-blockchain/latest/APIReference/>API_CreateNode.html) action\.
+You can create a Hyperledger Fabric peer node in a member that is in your AWS account using the AWS Management Console, the AWS CLI, or the Managed Blockchain SDK [CreateNode](https://docs.aws.amazon.com/managed-blockchain/latest/APIReference/>API_CreateNode.html) action\.

-## To create a peer node using the AWS Management Console<a name="w22aac21c15b5b1"></a>
+## To create a peer node using the AWS Management Console<a name="w24aac22c13b5b1"></a>

 1. Open the Managed Blockchain console at [https://console\.aws\.amazon\.com/managedblockchain/](https://console.aws.amazon.com/managedblockchain/)\.